brendanharrington/full-stack-open/part1/course-information/README.md

 ## Overview
 This repository contains my solutions for **Full Stack Open – Part 1: Introduction to React**, exercises **1.1–1.5**.
-These exercises introduce the fundamentals of building user interfaces with React, using components, props, and data structures to render dynamic content.
+These exercises introduce the fundamentals of building React applications using components and props by creating a simple course information display.

 ## Exercises

-### 1.1–1.2: Course Information
+### 1.1–1.2: Component Basics
-The goal of these exercises is to create a simple React application that displays information about a course, including its name, parts, and the number of exercises for each part.
+The goal of these exercises is to divide the UI into multiple React components such as `Header`, `Content`, and `Total`.
+Data is passed between these components using props to display the course name, parts, and exercise counts.

 **Concepts practiced:**
-- Creating React components
+- Creating functional React components
-- Using JSX syntax
 - Passing data via props
-- Rendering dynamic data in the browser
+- Rendering JSX elements dynamically
+- Understanding component-based architecture

-### 1.3–1.5: Course Information – Refactoring
+### 1.3–1.5: Working with Data Structures
-In these exercises, the application is refactored into smaller, reusable components (`Header`, `Content`, `Part`, and `Total`).
-The course data is organized into JavaScript objects and arrays, and the components are updated to render dynamically from that data.
+These exercises expand the application to use JavaScript objects and arrays to represent course information.
+The app dynamically calculates and displays the total number of exercises using array methods.

 **Concepts practiced:**
-- Component decomposition
-- Rendering lists
-- Using objects and arrays to manage data
+- Using arrays and objects to manage data
+- Rendering multiple components using the `map()` function
+- Calculating derived values from arrays
-- Understanding component hierarchy and data flow
+- Improving code readability and modularity